pedroz2/pedroz2/README.md

-### Hi there 👋
+## Hi there 👋

-💬 Most of my work is private due to academic reasons, but feel free to ask me about it and I can show you!
+💬 Most of my work is private for academic reasons, but feel free to ask me about it and I can show you!
 <!--
 **pedroz2/pedroz2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.